 Kale is a leafy, dark green vegetable (sometimes with purple coloring).
 It is full of nutrients and flavor.
 Kale belongs to the same family as broccoli, collard greens, cabbage, and cauliflower.
 All of these vegetables are full of vitamins and minerals.

 Kale has become popular as one of the healthiest and tastiest green vegetables you can eat.
 Its hearty flavor can be enjoyed in many ways.

 Kale is full of vitamins and minerals, including:

-If you take blood-thinning medicine (such as anticoagulant or antiplatelet drugs), you may need to limit vitamin K foods.
-Vitamin K can affect how these medicines work.
+If you take blood-thinning medicine (such as warfarin, an anticoagulant drug), you may need to limit foods high in vitamin K. Vitamin K can affect how this medicine works.

-Kale is rich in, calcium, potassium, and has a good amount of fiber to help keep your bowel movements regular.
+Kale is rich in calcium and potassium and has a good amount of fiber to help keep your bowel movements regular.
 Kale contains antioxidants that help prevent cell damage and may also help protect against cancer.

 You can also count on kale and its nutrients to help support the health of your eyes, immune system, and heart.

-Kale is filling and low in calories.
-So eating it can help you maintain a healthy weight.
-Two cups (500 milliliters, mL) of raw kale have approximately 1 gram (g) each of fiber and protein for just 16 calories.
+Kale is filling and low in calories, so it can help you maintain a healthy weight.
+Two cups (500 milliliters, mL) of raw kale have approximately 4.5 grams (g) each of fiber and protein for just under 50 calories.

 Kale can be prepared in several simple ways.